The Invisible Collection

 The Invisible Collection (A Coleção Invisível) is a 2012 Brazilian drama film, directed by Bernard Attal and starring Vladimir Brichta, Walmor Chagas and Ludmila Rosa.
+The film is based on the 1925 short story of the same title by Stefan Zweig.
 It was shot in Salvador and Itajuípe, Bahia.

 Plot

 Beto's family owns a traditional antique store that is going through a financial crisis.
 To try to solve the situation, he travels to the town of Itajuípe, Bahia, in search of a rare collection of engravings which was acquired 30 years ago by a former client, the collector Samir.
 However, shortly upon arriving Beto faces strong resistance from his wife and his daughter Saada.

-Based on the short story by Stefan Zweig.